bearduk/keele-course-search-js-instasearch/README.md

 A simple course finder using 3 facets in a refinement list.

+Lots of variations on this.
+I could just use cssClasses on the standard widget.
+The alternative is to use the custom template passing in data [https://jsfiddle.net/bearduk/hb3agn5u/](https://jsfiddle.net/bearduk/hb3agn5u/)

 The refinement list needs to be custom html, including a working checkbox:

 Required output for html is: